lawrennd/talks/_ai/the-atomic-human-kings-llm.md

-  I’ll contrast our own (evolved, locked-in, embodied) intelligence with the capabilities of machine intelligence and speculate on what it means for our futures.
+  I’ll contrast our own (evolved, locked-in, embodied) intelligence with the capabilities of machine intelligence and speculate on what it means for our future with a particular focus on the legal profession.

   This talk is based on Neil’s forthcoming book to be published with Allen Lane in June 2024.